nystudio107/craft-vite/docs/docs/index.md

 ```

 Then be sure to set `criticalUrl` to `http://localhost` as part of your rollup configuration.

+For more information about DDEV and Vite, see [Working with Vite in DDEV](https://ddev.com/blog/working-with-vite-in-ddev/).

 Finally note that as of DDEV 1.19 you are able to specify Node.js (and Composer) versions directly via `/.ddev/config.yaml`.
 See more at https://ddev.readthedocs.io/en/stable/users/cli-usage/#nodejs-npm-nvm-and-yarn